Jwink3101/notefile/CLI_help.md

 Queries:
 --------
-Queries are single expression statements that evaluate to True or False and based on the note.
-It is evaluated as Python (with no sandboxing or sanitizing so do not evaluate untrusted input).
+Queries are single statements where the last line myst evaluate to True or False.
+It is evaluated as Python (with no sandboxing or sanitizing so DO NOT EVALUATE UNTRUSTED INPUT).
 The following variables are defined:

-    note    Notefile object including attributes such as 'filename', 'destnote','hidden', etc. See Notefile documention
+    note    Notefile object including attributes such as 'filename', 'destnote','hidden', etc. See notefile.Notefile documention
-    data    Dictionary of the note
+    data    Dictionary of the note itself.
-    notes   == data['notes'].
-The note text
-    tags    == data['tags'].
-Set of tags (note, all lower case) text    Raw YAML of the note
+    notes   == data['notes'] or data[<note_field>] if set.
+The note text tags    == data['tags'].
+Set object of tags (note, all lower case) text    Raw contents (YAML/JSON) of the note

 And it includes the following functions: